Backwards theory supports modelling via invariant manifolds for non-autonomous dynamical systems: Existence and emergence proved in a domain

+In contrast, established forward theory for non-autonomous systems defines invariant manifolds in terms of integrals over infinite time. \footnote{Some example preconditions in extant theory are the following. \cite{Henry81} in Defn.~6.1.1 requires time over all~\RR. \cite{Potzsche2006} [p.431] invoke ``\(\mathbb I\) denotes a real [time] interval unbounded above'' with [p.438] ``under the additional assumption that \(\mathbb I=\RR\)'' that unstable manifolds exist. \cite{Bento2017b} in their non-uniform analysis similarly require ``for all \(t\in \RR\)'' in their Theorem~3.1. \cite{Barreira2007} [p.172] require the nonlinearity function in the system to decay exponentially quickly in time, ``for every \(t\in\RR\)''.
+And for their non-autonomous invariant manifolds, \cite{Aulbach2006} require ``for all \(t,\tau\in\RR\)'' in their definition of an invariant set~[p.3], and similar elsewhere.
+Such preconditions are often unavailable in applications. }

+Consequently forward theory requires properties of the system to hold for all time, and the trajectories of the system to be suitable for all time.
+Such \emph{all time} requirements are too onerous for many applications (e.g., rare events may `kick' a system to a completely different domain in state space).
+The above new definitions do not invoke infinite time intervals.

-The well established non-uniqueness of invariant manifolds in the original variables~\uv\ appears here in the non-uniqueness of the coordinate diffeomorphism~\cref{eq:stsexform}.
-For a classic example, the 2D system \(\dot x=-x^3\) and \(\dot y=-2y\) is recognised as having center manifolds \(y=c\exp(-1/x^2)\) for every~\(c\).
-But the coordinate transform \(X=x\) and \(Y=y-c\exp(-1/x^2)\) leads to \(\dot X=-X^3\) and \(\dot Y=-2Y\) (symbolically the same system) which \cref{def:nfnfim} asserts has in~\((X,Y)\) only the center manifold \(Y=0\): here, the well known non-uniqueness in~\((x,y)\) is via the diffeomorphism constant~\(c\).
+The well known non-uniqueness of invariant manifolds appears here in the non-uniqueness of the coordinate diffeomorphism~\cref{eq:stsexform}.
+For a classic example, the 2D system \(\dot x=-x^3\) and \(\dot y=-2y\) is well known to have center manifolds \(y=c\exp(-1/x^2)\) for every~\(c\).
+But the coordinate transform \(X=x\) and \(Y=y-c\exp(-1/x^2)\) leads to \(\dot X=-X^3\) and \(\dot Y=-2Y\) (symbolically the same system) which \cref{def:nfnfim} asserts has in~\((X,Y)\) only the center manifold \(Y=0\)\,.
+That is, for each diffeomorphism~\cref{eq:stsexform} a unique invariant manifold is defined.
+That the constant~\(c\) is arbitrary in this example reflects that non-uniqueness arises because there are many suitable diffeomorphisms~\cref{eq:stsexform}.

-Sometimes the domain~\(D_\mu\) of theoretical support is `infinite' in size, such as in the example of \cref{eg:nfect}.
-One important class of global support is when there is a whole subspace\slash manifold of equilibria (\cref{sec:nfssppei} e.g.), each of which satisfies the criteria for the theory.
-In such scenarios we term a collection of such local invariant manifolds as a \emph{global} invariant manifold.
+Sometimes the domain~\(D_\mu\) of theoretical support is `infinite' in size. \begin{full} Such as in the example of \cref{eg:nfect}. \end{full} One important class of global support is when there is a whole subspace\slash manifold of equilibria (e.g., see \cref{sec:nfssppei}), each of which satisfies the criteria for the theory.
+In such scenarios, such a collection of such local invariant manifolds forms a so-called \emph{global} invariant manifold \cite[e.g.,][]{Carr81} because it exists in a domain containing all the equilibria, albeit maybe only local in directions transversal to the manifold of equilibria.